-Thank you to everyone who attended our Pricing and Negotiation workshop on Monday 18 June.
+Thank you to everyone who attended our Pricing and Negotiation workshop on Monday 18 June 2012.
 Artists' work and skills are of great value but it can be hard for new artists to work out what to charge, how to price work and how to manage their negotiations.
 The workshop was led by Susan Jones, director of a-n The Artists Information Company, and here you can read her advice on how to price your work and negotiate payment.
 Note: the links in this article were updated in January 2015.

 Charging and day rates

 Because artists’ activities and employment options can be equated with the work done by teachers, we can arrive at the following income figure for a new graduate.
 NB: please note that this article was written in 2012 so the following figures may need adjusting.

 1. A newly qualified artist should aim to make £22,900 a year

 2. An artist with 10 years experience might make £37,296

 But teachers are employed, and artists rarely are in contractual employment for their arts activities, so you have to add some things to make the equivalent of a teacher’s salary :

 + 5% pension contribution = £1,145

 £22,900 salary = for a self-employed artist £26,564 per year